uw-thalesians/perceptia-servers/gateway/README.md

 `-MsSqlRemoveDbVolume` (switch) will remove any existing named volume used by the mssql service, default is false

 `-RedisRemoveDbVolume` (switch) will remove any existing named volume used by the redis service, default is false

-`-BuildGateway` (switch) will build the gateway using the local source, default is: false.
-To set true, include the switch

 `-RemoveAllDbVolumes` (switch) will remove any existing named volume used by the redis or mssql service, default is false